Nona-Creative/i18n-your-react-app/README.md

 `react-i18next` conveniently provides us with a `useTranslation` hook.
 In this example you'll notice, when calling the hook I feed it `Greeting`.
 This is our namespace.
 It's not required to use namespaces but I like to namespace my translations with my module name.

 ### t function
-All thats left now is to use the hook's `t` function, feed it a translation key and that's it.
+All that's left now is to use the hook's `t` function, feed it a translation key and that's it.
 Your component is now ready to accept translated text.

 The `t` function is quite powerful and can handle string interpolation, plurals, defaults, etc. For more information on this check: https://www.i18next.com/translation-function/essentials.